Calhoun Harvest Day to return Oct. 22

-The event will come back for the second year in a row after returning last year due to a pause in 2020 caused by the coronavirus pandemic.
+The event returns for the second year in a row after a pause in 2020 caused by the coronavirus pandemic.

-Shelley Wood, one of the event’s committee members, said they have taken some different approaches for the milestone year regarding the time frame and the actual date.
+Shelley Wood, one of the event’s committee members, said they have taken some different approaches for the event’s milestone year.

 Wood mentioned that Reid’s Orchard’s Apple Festival will be taking place on the same weekend, which has happened before, but feels the time change will draw more people in and may be more conducive for the more Halloween-themed events.